Principal Investigator: Dr. Yadu Pokhrel (Associate Professor)

 Dr. Pokhrel received his undergraduate degree in Civil Engineering from Tribhuvan University, Nepal and M.Eng and PhD, also in Civil Engineering, from the University of Tokyo, Japan.
-Upon receiving his PhD, he worked as a postdoctoral research fellow at Hokkaido University, Japan.
+Upon receiving his PhD, he became a postdoctoral research fellow at Hokkaido University, Japan.
 He then worked at Rutgers University first as a research associate and then as a research Assistant Professor before joining Michigan State University in 2014.
 Dr. Pokhrel has published 100+ peer-reviewed articles (as of Oct.
 2023), including 20+ papers in Nature/Science/PNAS journals (see Google Scholar for a full list and citations; link listed below).
 Dr. Pokhrel’s research is funded primarily by the National Science Foundation (NSF) and NASA.
 He is the recipient of the NSF Early Career Faculty (CAREER) Award (see MSU News) and US Fulbright Award (to Taiwan; National Taiwan University).
 He also received the 2018-2019 Withrow Distinguished Scholar Award from the College of Engineering at MSU (see MSU News) and 2020 MSU Teacher-Scholar Award.
 He was also a 2021 MSU Lilly Teaching Fellow.
 He currently serves as an Editor for Earth Interactions, Associate Editor for Water Resource Research and Journal of Hydrology, and Special Issue Editor for HESS.
 He currently serves as one of the university representatives from MSU for the Consortium of Universities for the Advancement of Hydrologic Science (CUAHSI).
 He participates in various international community-driven modeling efforts including the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP).
 His research projects, funded primarily by the NSF and NASA, are in many global regions including the US, Africa, South/Southeast Asia, and the Amazon River basin in South America.
 He currently leads multiple, large global initiatives.

 Current Graduate Students